points, no sparks, no front spring and no capacitor!

 that the skin requires minimal stretching to get penetration, is that

 you really were capable of laying a 3 needle line at 22 mills per second,

 running the machine at 130 Hz, as in the example above, then it's entirely

 of colour goes in deep enough with just one stroke.
-I am fortunate to be a fast

-lines simply by using an 8 or 14 round #10 or #12 shader
+one pass lines simply by using an 8 or 14 round #10 or #12 shader

 bar straight out of the pack, I can solid fill an area of black

 10mm square in 10-12 seconds, once again at 100Hz.
 Half the time of a